-Press [1] on the embroidery settings screen.
+Press F on the embroidery settings screen.

-, press the key for the position that you From I want to check.
+, press the key for the position that you want to check.

-- Selected position - → The needle will move to the selected position on the pattern.
+- 1 Selected position - $\rightarrow$ The carriage will move to the selected position on the pattern.

-To see the entire embroidering area, press [;].
+To see the entire embroidering area, press [1].
 The embroidery frame moves and shows the embroidery area.